NGSEP/NGSEPcore/README.txt

 				  quality and read depth on individual genotype calls.
 Default: 40
 	-maxBaseQS INT          : Maximum value allowed for a base quality score.
 				  Larger values will be equalized to this value.
-				  Keep the default value of zero to disable this filter.
-Default: 0
-	-ignore5 INT            : Ignore this many base pairs from the 5' end of the reads.
+Default: 127 -ignore5 INT            : Ignore this many base pairs from the 5' end of the reads.
 Default: 0
 	-ignore3 INT            : Ignore this many base pairs from the 3' end of